wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-use-hive-remote-desktop.md

 <properties
-   pageTitle="Use Hadoop Hive and Remote Desktop in HDInsight | Windows Azure" description="Learn how to connect to Hadoop cluster in HDInsight by using Remote Desktop, and then run Hive queries by using the Hive Command-Line Interface." services="hdinsight" documentationCenter=""
+   pageTitle="Use Hadoop Hive and Remote Desktop in HDInsight | Azure" description="Learn how to connect to Hadoop cluster in HDInsight by using Remote Desktop, and then run Hive queries by using the Hive Command-Line Interface." services="hdinsight" documentationCenter=""